UCLNatSci/Mathematics-for-Natural-Sciences-2/VectorCalculus/vectorcalctheorems.md

 ## (Gauss-)Divergence Theorem
-Lets think about a closed surface $S$ in a space, this surface area therefore encloses a volume $V$, i.e. it forms the boundary $S = \partial V$ (not to be confused with taking some partial derivative!), as depicated in {numref}`gaussdivergence`.
+Lets think about a closed surface $S$ in a space, this surface area therefore encloses a volume $V$, i.e. it forms the boundary $S = \partial V$ (not to be confused with taking some partial derivative!), as depicted in {numref}`gaussdivergence`.

 ```{figure} ../figures/gaussdivergence.png
 ---